Music Performance (MM)

 The Office of Graduate Admissions requires the equivalent of a U.S. bachelor’s degree in Music in order to be eligible to apply for a graduate program.
-Applicants with non-U.S. degrees need not submit transcripts.
-Instead, they must submit a course-by-course evaluation along with U.S. degree equivalency information of their coursework from any member of the National Association of Credential Evaluation Services or by Educated Choices.
-Please note: applicants who have an international education may not apply as a last-term senior.
+Applicants with non-U.S. degrees must submit an official course-by-course evaluation along with U.S. degree equivalency information of their coursework from any member of the National Association of Credential Evaluation Services.

 In order to make applying for graduate school as seamless as possible for you, we have